-2. Why Is the Consumer Experience at the Contactless POS Important?
+1. Why Is the Consumer Experience at the Contactless POS Important?

-Many factors shape the consumer shopping experience, from the store layout and location to store cleanliness and staff training.
-However, one of the most tangible ways that consumers interact with the merchant, and therefore one of the merchant's best opportunities to shape the consumer experience, is the checkout experience at the POS.
+One of the most tangible ways that consumers interact with the merchant, and therefore one of the merchant's best opportunities to shape the consumer experience, is the checkout experience at the POS.